Kitchener Criminal Lawyers

 As Kitchener criminal lawyers, we understand how cases move through the Waterloo Region courthouse and guide our clients through each stage of the criminal court process.

 Criminal defence requires careful preparation, experience, and a understanding of how cases are handled locally.
-At Charitsis Law, we bring that experience to every case—if you are facing criminal charges, call 647-930-0200 to speak with a criminal defence lawyer.
+If you are facing criminal charges, call 647-930-0200 to speak with a criminal defence lawyer.

 Waterloo Region Courthouse located at 85 Frederick Street in downtown Kitchener.